 Gain a better understanding of the many aspects of Disaster & Humanitarian Medicine and discover if you could be doing something different with your medicine on Day 2 of our World Extreme Medicine Conference.

-- Hear from Aula Abbara, a consultant in Infectious Diseases/ General Internal Medicine at Imperial College NHS Healthcare Trust, London whose humanitarian experience includes working in refugee camps in Lebanon and Syria (pre-conflict), the Rohingya crisis and in Sierra Leone with MDM for the Ebola response.
+- Aula Abbara, a consultant in Infectious Diseases/ General Internal Medicine at Imperial College NHS Healthcare Trust, London whose humanitarian experience includes working in refugee camps in Lebanon and Syria (pre-conflict), the Rohingya crisis and in Sierra Leone with MDM for the Ebola response spoke on Day 2.
 Plus, Dr Esmita Charani, Senior Lead Pharmacist within the faculty of Medicine at Imperial College London at the NIHR Health Protection Research Unit for Healthcare Associated Infections and Antimicrobial Resistance.
 Who, in her academic career has focused her research on behaviour change interventions in the field of antimicrobial stewardship.
-Both Aula and Esmita are perfectly placed to discuss the pressing global issue of Antimicrobial Resistance in Warzones which is currently affecting populations worldwide.
+Both Aula and Esmita were perfectly placed to discuss the pressing global issue of ‘Antimicrobial Resistance in Warzones’ which is currently affecting populations worldwide.

 - For humanitarian aid workers working in remote areas, reliable transport is an essential part of any expedition.
 You need to feel confident that your vehicle and the essential supplies on board will get you to your destination and back to base without any difficulty.
-Attend one of our extremely popular ‘Expeditionary Vehicle Maintenance’ workshops run by Russell Drew and Nick Cranfield, who will be offering a host of hands-on practical advice and top tips.
+Attend one of our extremely popular ‘Expeditionary Vehicle Maintenance’ workshops run by Russell Drew and Nick Cranfield, who offered a host of hands-on practical advice and top tips.